zxdvd/blog/content/go/sourcecode/runtime: map part3 - growing.md

 ```

 Does it mean that it only moves affected bucket?
 How about those never touched?
-Actually, the `growWork` function will the affected bucket first and then do an
+Actually, the `growWork` function will move the affected bucket first and then do an
  extra bucket moving from bucket 0 sequentially.

 ``` go